OnyxJeff/pp4-Skadi/README.md

 - Current RPi Services in production
   - Odin
     - **Pi-hole**: Blocks ads, trackers, and telemetry across the network.
-    - Dockprom
+    - **Dockprom**: Collects Docker and system metrics for monitoring and analysis.
   - Mimir
-    - Grafana
+    - **Grafana**: Visualizes metrics and analytics through customizable dashboards.
-    - Dockprom
+    - **Dockprom**: Collects Docker and system metrics for monitoring and analysis.
-    - UniFi Controller
+    - **UniFi Controller**: Manages UniFi network devices and monitors network performance.
-    - Uptime Kuma
+    - **Uptime Kuma**: Monitors website and service uptime with alerts on failures.
-    - Ookla Internet SpeedTest
+    - **Ookla Internet SpeedTest**: Measures and logs internet connection speed and latency.
-    - Static-Site Generator (NGinx)
+    - **Static-Site Generator (NGinx)**: Serves pre-built static websites via a lightweight web server.
   - Loki
-    - Transmission Server
+    - **Transmission Server**: Manages and downloads torrents with a web interface.
-    - Dockprom
+    - **Dockprom**: Collects Docker and system metrics for monitoring and analysis.

 ---